 Yes, you can, but add liquor once your ganache has cooled down to room temperature.

-Can ganache be made in the microwave?
+How to make ganache in the microwave?

 Yes.
 Add cream and chopped chocolate in a microwave-safe bowl.
 Place it in the microwave and heat it at 15 seconds burst.
 After every 15 seconds remove and stir thoroughly.
 Once mixed set it aside to cool.